 - Make mental health services more accessible and affordable.
 Often mental health issues go undiagnosed or left untreated because of financial barriers.

 - Teach kids coping skills.
 Life stressors are only going to increase.
 When we teach children methods for handling stress, we are giving them a chance to make it through those challenging times.

 - Ask for Help.
 Kaslow suggests reaching out for help if you are feeling lost and suicidal.
-She suggests hotlines, clergy, doctors and friends—and even apps that you can turn to that can be helpful.
-And finally, she implores, “please reach out to mental health professionals when you really are struggling—there is help, there are evidence-based psychotherapies can really make a difference and help you feel better about yourself and your life.”
+She suggests hotlines, clergy, doctors, and friends—and even apps you can turn to that can be helpful.
+And, finally, she implores, “Please reach out to mental health professionals when you really are struggling—there is help, there are evidence-based psychotherapies that can really make a difference and help you feel better about yourself and your life.”

-For a USA Crisis Text Line, please text CONNECT to 741741 from anywhere in the USA, anytime, about any type of crisis.
+For a Crisis Text Line, text HOME to 741741 from anywhere in the U.S. anytime about any type of crisis.